 2. Talking at, not with, your followers

-Travel social media marketing is a delicate balance between making yourself heard and not screaming in everyone’s ear.
+Social media marketing for tour companies is a delicate balance between making yourself heard and not screaming in everyone’s ear.
 People go to social media networks to connect with each other on a personal level, and they expect a more personal connection from their brands as well.
 If you are just tweeting nothing but ads for your products, people will quickly become bored; you need to have two-way conversations with your fans, and establish a relationship.
 Businesses also fall into the habit of asking for retweets or shares but never responding or engaging in any other way.
 Customers are savvy, and they can tell when they’re being used.
 So while you should certainly advertise your services or products, intersperse those posts with more casual ones asking for feedback and spend some time connecting with your followers as a human being running a business, rather than a faceless company account.

 3. Joining #teamfollowback